naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 }
 ```

-To start with, you'll create a list of books to publish in the queue.
+Let's create a list of books to publish them on a queue.

 ## Configure Queue, Topic Exchange and Routing Key

-A typical RabbitMQ queue has a name to identify it, an optional routing key to selectively process messages and exchange to route the messages to a queue based on the value of a routing key.
+A typical RabbitMQ queue has
+- a name to identify it,
+- an optional routing key to selectively process messages, and
+- an exchange to route the messages to a queue based on the value of a routing key.

 A topic exchange works on a wildcard match of a routing pattern.
-There are several other types of exchanges.
-A binding ties a queue with an exchange and a routing key.

-You can configure all these as follows.
+Topic exchange is not the only type of exchange available for use but it'll suffice for this guide.
+To bind a queue with an exchange and a routing key, we'll have to create a `Binding` which can be injected through a Bean as follows.

 ```java
 import org.springframework.amqp.core.Binding;